OliverDrechsler/front_door_intercom_automation/docs/_sources/README.md.txt

 - [ ] pictures how i build the hardware
 - [ ] pictures and docu how i mounted RPi Zero with Cam
 - [ ] pictures and docu how i mounted blink cam
-- [ ] pictures and docu how mounted the RPi close to BTCino frond-door intercom in the control cabinet
+- [ ] pictures and docu how mounted the RPi close to BTIcino frond-door intercom in the control cabinet

 **other repo ToDo's**